apix/cache/README.md

   $dbh = new \PDO('oci:dbname=xxx', 'xxx', 'xxx');
   $sql1999_cache = new Cache\Pdo\Sql1999($dbh, $options);
 ```

-Note if `preflight` is set to `true` (the default), the required tables, if missing, will be created on-the-fly.
+The `preflight` option will create the required tables on-the-fly if these happen are mssing.
-Once these tables exist, set `preflight` to `false` in order to avoid some additional checks...
+Once these tables exist, set `preflight` to `false` in order to avoid the extraneous checks.

 ### Filesystem specific
 ```php